 Prepare a muffin pan by oiling it (you can use ghee or avocado oil).

 Mix coconut milk with avocado oil and eggs.
-Add the flour and incorporate it in the wet mixture.
+Add the flour and incorporate it into the wet mixture.
 Add the cheese and mix.
 You will get a sticky dough.
 Split the dough in two, then each half in two halves, then each of the quarters in three equal portions.
 You will end up with 12 balls that will fit in the muffin pan.
 Add them to the muffin pan and bake for 30 minutes or until slightly golden on top.
 (Mine took exactly 30 minutes, but keep an eye on them just in case your oven is slightly different).

 Store on the counter for a day in an air-tight container or freeze.
 The best way to store them is to freeze them.